cake-contrib/Cake.Issues.PullRequests.AzureDevOps/docs/setup.md

 # NTLM authentication

 :::{.alert .alert-info}
-NTLM authentication is only available for on-premise Team Foundation Server.
+NTLM authentication is only available for on-premise Azure DevOps Server.
 :::

 To authenticate with NTLM you can use the [AzureDevOpsAuthenticationNtlm] alias from the [Cake.AzureDevOps addin].